-- 138. FTO PAY (Field Training Officer): Employees designated by their supervisor as Field Training Officers shall be entitled to a premium in the amount of thirty-five dollars (\$35) per day pay when required to perform Field Training Officer duties. - 139.
-The SFMTA and TWU Local 250-A agree that the following rates of premium pay shall apply to those positions agreed by the parties to be eligible for premium pay.
-All premium pay shall be for hours actually worked.
+- 138. FTO PAY (Field Training Officer): Employees designated by their supervisor as Field Training Officers shall be entitled to a premium in the amount of thirty-five dollars (\$35) per day pay when required to perform Field Training Officer duties.
+Participation as an FTO is voluntary and highly encouraged. - 139.
+The SFMTA and TWU Local 250-A250A agree that the following rates of premium pay shall apply to those positions agreed by the parties to be eligible for premium pay.
+All

+- premium pay shall be for hours actually worked.
 Premiums shall be calculated against the employee's base rate of pay and shall not be pyramided. - 140.
 For example, Employee X earning a base rate of pay of ten dollars (\$10/hr.) per hour receives both Premium A (an additional \$0.65 per hour) and Premium B (5% increase to base pay).
 Employee X may NOT add Premium A to the employee's base wage BEFORE calculating Premium B, therefore pyramiding the latter premium.
 All premiums are separately and independently calculated against the base wage.
 Therefore, the correct pay for Premium A is \$0.65 per hour actually worked; Premium B is \$0.50 per hour actually worked.